-Liberal Studies Policy for Students Entering Fall 2020 and Later
+Liberal Studies Policy for Students Entering Fall 2020 through Spring 2024

-The Liberal Studies requirements for engineers below are for students who entered Cornell University in fall 2020 and later.
+The Liberal Studies requirements for engineers below are for students who entered Cornell University in Fall 2020 and through Spring 2024.

 The College of Engineering Distribution Requirements